higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 # Higherrrrrrrr (CULT) Protocol White Paper

 > **A Solana-Based Memecoin Launchpad and Evolutionary Token Framework**
-> *Where threshold-based metadata, big-holder NFTs, deflationary principles, and innovative fee collection converge—with flexible fee splits and extensive configurability.*
+> *Where threshold-based metadata, big-holder NFTs, deflationary principles, and direct trading converge—with extensive configurability.*

 ## Table of Contents